Balaje/MultiScaleFEM.jl/README.md

 ## Implementation of the Higher Order Multiscale Method in two dimensions

 I began working on the 2D implementation of the higher-order multiscale method.
 The code is found in `2d_HigherOrderMS/` within the repository.

+**Please note that the current implementation can change a lot, since its mostly Work in Progress.**

 ### The Coarse-To-Fine map